josehkgumiero/python3/multi_line_statement.md

     print(a,b,c)
 ```
 - Explicit
-Ypou can break up statements over multiple lines explicit, by using \(backslash) character.
+    - You can break up statements over multiple lines explicit, by using \(backslash) character.
 Comments can not be part of a statement, not even a multi-line statement.
 ```
 if a \
     and b \
     and c:
 ```
-- Muli-lie string literals
+- Muli-line string literals
 Multi-line string lietrals can be createdusing riple demiliters (' single or " double)
 ```
 ''' this is